heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-29-asynchronous-powershell-scripter.md

 tags: [C#, WPF, PowerShell, Project, Open Source]
 ---

-Here is a remake version of [jpmik's Asynchronously Execute PowerShell Scripts](https://www.codeproject.com/Articles/18409/Asynchronously-Execute-PowerShell-Scripts-from-C) written in .NET C# and **WPF** plus the following extra features;
+Here is a remake of [jpmik's "Asynchronously Execute PowerShell Scripts"](https://www.codeproject.com/Articles/18409/Asynchronously-Execute-PowerShell-Scripts-from-C) written in .NET C# and WPF, plus the following extra features:

 - Save new or remove PowerShell preset scripts.
-- Import PowerShell script file directly.
+- Import PowerShell script files directly.
-- Drag-n-drop PowerShell script file onto the Script Editor.
+- Drag and drop PowerShell script files onto the Script Editor.
-- Export selected lines or all lines output into a text file.
+- Export selected lines or all lines of output to a text file.

 <a href="https://github.com/heiswayi/AsyncPowerShellScripter" class="button big">Source Code on GitHub</a>